Hannes-Soosaar/racetrack/readme.md

     * Change the race mode to safe, hazard, danger, or finish.
     * End the current session and queue the next earliest race from the database.

+    This page is designed for a mobile interface.

 3. Lap Line Tracker - Requires observer_key for access.
 This page allows authenticated users to:

     * View the status and ID of the current race.
     * See the remaining time for the current race.
     * Add laps for cars to save their lap times to the leaderboard.

+    This page is designed for a tablet interface.

 4. Leaderboard - Public page.
     * Displays the current race timer, the active race flag, and a leaderboard featuring car numbers, driver names, lap counts, and fastest lap times.